GLOBAL EVENTS FOR FASHION PROFESSIONALS

 The headache of production planning and the complexity of handling textile materials

-“Highly digitized automated micro factories for clothing and fashion will be one important building block for on-demand local-for-local production which will make the wasteful long lead time offshore production model obsolete.”
+“Highly digitised automated micro factories for clothing and fashion will be one important building block for on-demand local-for-local production which will make the wasteful long lead time offshore production model obsolete.”

 Lutz Walter, Textile Innovation expert, Director for Innovation and Skills at EURATEX

-Sewing historically represents a labor-intensive stage, and one that is difficult to optimize without affecting quality.
-As Sophie Benson notes in The Interline, a magazine specializing in technology for fashion: “The nuanced skills and intuition for handling fabric that garment workers have is a valuable foundation for learning circular techniques.”
+Sewing historically represents a labor-intensive stage, and one that is difficult to optimise without affecting quality.
+As Sophie Benson notes in The Interline, a magazine specialising in technology for fashion: “The nuanced skills and intuition for handling fabric that garment workers have is a valuable foundation for learning circular techniques.”

 It is crucial to preserve this know-how and expertise in textiles (so rich in diversity!), especially for circular approaches that promote sustainability, such as repairing and upcycling, which are also key pillars of extrinsic durability.